flamewave000/dragonflagon-fvtt/df-curvy-walls/README.md

 ## Ellipse Curve

 Generates a simple ellipse that can be squished and stretched.
 You can cut a "slice" out of the ellipse to create an opening, and you can specify the arc offset of the walls so the segments are position at the right point along the curve.

+## Rectangle Tool

+Generates walls in a rectangle.
+This also allows you to specify the number of segments for each side, including having a side with no walls!

 ## Uses the Current Wall Type Selection